Nithinbharathi93/python-dsa-oops/python-oops/aggrigation/README.md

+## Aggregation
-Aggregation - relationship where one object contains reference to one or more other independent objects whole to part
+# Relationship where one object contains reference to one or more other independent objects
+**whole to part**

-They have a "has-a" relationship
+They have a *"has-a"* relationship